Police investigate alleged sexual assault on cruise ship

-POLICE are investigating after an American woman was reportedly sexually assaulted while on board a cruise ship.
+POLICE are investigating allegations that a nurse sexually assaulted a 43-year-old American woman on a cruise ship.

-The 43-year-old woman from Cleveland, Ohio, is said to have visited the ship infirmary for medical attention at about 7.30am on Tuesday.
-It is then that police say it is alleged she was administered a dosage of medication by a male nurse who then reportedly sexually assaulted her.

 Comments